Carlos Bacca: Club Brugge

 During the beginning of 2012, Bacca signed for Belgian side Club Brugge, putting pen to paper on a three-year contract worth €1.5 million for his services.
-He stated that joining Club Brugge fulfilled his dream to play in Europe.

 He made his debut on 21 January 2012, coming on as a substitute for Lior Refaelov in the 68th minute, as Brugge lost 1–0 against Mechelen.
 In his first three months at Brugge, Bacca struggled to make a breakthrough in the first team, but in the playoffs, he earned his place in the first team.
 On 15 April 2012, Bacca scored his first league goal for the club against Gent, which gave Brugge the 1–0 win.
 Then in the last game of the season, Bacca scored twice, in a 3–2 win over Kortrijk, as Brugge finished in second place to earn a European spot.

 At the start of the 2012–13 season, Bacca started to play more regularly after the departure of Joseph Akpala and earned the trust of new manager Georges Leekens.
 In January 2013, having scored 18 goals to date, Bacca asked for a transfer after announcing his intention to leave Brugge.
 This in response to several clubs throughout Europe expressing an interest in Bacca.
 However, in an unexpected turn of events two weeks later, Bacca signed a new contract that would have kept him at the club until 2016.
 At the end of the 2012–13 season, Bacca finished as the league's top scorer.
 This led to him being nominated for the Player of the Year in Belgium.
 Six days later, Bacca won the award in Belgium and wrote on Twitter saying, "Thanks to my family, friends, family and Club Brugge especially throughout Colombia, this award is for you, thanks for your support."

 In his Brugge career, he scored 28 goals in 45 league appearances.